GregRos/Imms/Readme.md

 # Imms
 ---

-Imms is a library of [persistent](http://en.wikipedia.org/wiki/Persistent_data_structure), and [immutable](http://en.wikipedia.org/wiki/Immutable_object) collections for the .NET framework.
+**Imms** is a library of [persistent](http://en.wikipedia.org/wiki/Persistent_data_structure), and [immutable](http://en.wikipedia.org/wiki/Immutable_object) collections for the .NET framework.
+It is available on [NuGet](https://www.nuget.org/packages/**Imms**/).

-However, Imms has several distinguishing features that make it different from pretty much any other library of this sort that has been released for .NET so far.
+However, **Imms** has several distinguishing features that make it different from pretty much any other library of this sort that has been released for .NET so far.

-  1. *Performance:* Imms collections perform very well, usually far better than other collections of the same kind.
+  1. *Performance:* **Imms** collections perform very well, usually far better than other collections of the same kind.
-  2. *Functionality:* Imms collections provide more inherent functionality than any collection of a similar kind.
+  2. *Functionality:* **Imms** collections provide more inherent functionality than any collection of a similar kind.
-  3. *LINQ interface:* Imms collections support true collection-based operations through LINQ syntax.
+  3. *LINQ interface:* **Imms** collections support true collection-based operations through LINQ syntax.
 For example, they implement a `Select` statement that returns a collection of the same kind.
-  5. *F# Integration*: Imms collections are integrated with F# in the assembly `Imms.FSharp`, which provides extension methods, module bindings, collection builders (computation expressions), and active patterns for working with the collections.
+  5. *F# Integration*: **Imms** collections are integrated with F# in the assembly `Imms.FSharp`, which provides extension methods, module bindings, collection builders (computation expressions), and active patterns for working with the collections.
-  6. *Permissive License:* Available under the [MIT license](https://github.com/GregRos/Imms/blob/master/license.md).
+  6. *Permissive License:* Available under the [MIT license](https://github.com/GregRos/**Imms**/blob/master/license.md).
-  7. *Zero dependencies*: Imms assemblies have zero dependencies.
+  7. *Zero dependencies*: **Imms** assemblies have zero dependencies.

-**Note:** Imms collections can't be called *purely functional* because they involve mutations behind the scenes.
+**Note:** **Imms** collections can't be called *purely functional* because they involve mutations behind the scenes.
 However, no user-visible instance is ever mutated.

 Currently, all library assemblies require .NET Framework 4.0 Client Profile, and all test assemblies require .NET Framework 4.5.1.
 The F# libraries require F# 3.0.